bagisto/bagisto-docs/src/advanced/common-pitfalls.md

 ### PHP Version Mismatch

-Bagisto requires **PHP 8.3 or higher**.
-The `composer.json` specifies `"php": "^8.3"`.
-Running on PHP 8.2 or lower will cause dependency resolution failures.
+Bagisto requires **PHP 8.3 or 8.4**.
+The `composer.json` specifies `"php": ">=8.3 <8.5"`.
+Running on PHP 8.2 or lower — or on PHP 8.5 or higher — will cause dependency resolution failures.

 ```bash
 # Verify your PHP version